Skip to content

 Code2Native inverts the model.
 Instead of a managed retainer, it's a self-serve cloud build studio: you paste your website URL, configure the app yourself in a few minutes, and get back a signed Android APK or AAB, usually in under a couple of minutes.
 No sales call, no onboarding project, no per-app subscription.

-The pricing is credit-based, and I'll quote the actual numbers from our pricing page so you don't have to dig: your first build is free (one build credit, with a watermark on the splash screen).
+The pricing is credit-based, and I'll quote the actual numbers from our pricing page so you don't have to dig: your first build is free (three Preview builds a day, with the Powered by Code2Native mark on the bottom strip).
 The Starter plan is $29 per month for 10 build credits.
 Pro is $99 per month for 30 credits with a priority queue.
-Agency is $199 per month for 100 creditsand adds Windows EXE builds plus white-label branding.
-Annual billing is cheaper: Starter is $290 per year, Pro $990, Agency $1,690.
-One Android build costs one credit, and if you're in a hurry there's a $49 urgent-build option that targets delivery within an hour.
+Agency is $199 per month for 100 credits and adds Windows EXE builds plus white-label branding.
+Annual billing is cheaper: Starter is archived, Pro $990, Agency $1,690.
+Paid Android wraps cost 0 credits; ZIP compiles spend credits on Pro, and if you're in a hurry there's a $49 urgent-build option that targets delivery within an hour.

 Beyond wrapping websites, Code2Native also builds uploaded source code — Flutter, native Android (Gradle), and Capacitor projects that include an android folder — into signed binaries in the cloud.
 MobiLoud doesn't do source builds at all; that's simply not their product.